 We include small vendors in our system selection projects but only when we believe that they have a good client base, are really good for a specific industry and are using recent technology.
 A small company can also be a successful company and there are benefits to being a bigger fish in a smaller pond.
 You will see lots of small/unknown companies on our ERP portal at http://www.180systems.com/portals/erp/.

-But what about the concern that a small vendor will be acquired which is even more likely if the small vendor is facing financial difficulties?
-Is this enough to rule them out?
-We don’t think so because the problem may be temporary.
-For example they might have just rewritten their software to support multi-tenant architecture (which is a prerequisite to compete in the clouds).
-As a consequence, development costs have gone up and their revenues have gone down as they are recognizing revenue over a longer period of time.
+But what about the concern that a small vendor will be acquired or if the small vendor is facing financial difficulties?
+Financial problems may be temporary – for example the vendor might have just rewritten their software to support multi-tenant architecture which is a big change supporting cloud computing.
+As a consequence, development costs may have gone up and their revenues have gone down as they are recognizing revenue over a longer period of time.
 However even if the small vendor is ripe for acquisition, it would be a big mistake for the acquiring company to abandon the system when there are many happy clients and the system has a strong/current underling technology.1 Comment